easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-easysoa-model/README.md

 Running :

+(from the Javadoc)

-In Eclipse, find RemoteRepositoryInit.java, and there right-click > Run as Java application to init EasySOA model of AXXX use case in a running EasySOA Registry.
+ * * from Eclipse : right-click > Run as Java application) to init full
+ * EasySOA model of AXXX use case in running EasySOA Registry.
+ * * from Maven command line :
+ * mvn clean install exec:java -Dexec.mainClass="com.axxx.dps.demo.RemoteRepositoryInit"
+ *
+ * The following arguments may be given (in maven by -Dexec.args="<space separated arguments>") to
+ * specify which step to play (if none are given, all of them will be played) :
+ * * clean : deletes the existing model
+ * * (Specifications are always (updated or) created)
+ * * (Realisation must be done by source discovery)
+ * * Deploiement : creates a Prod endpoint for TdrWebService
+ * * Exploitation : creates an SOA monitoring indicator for it (by calling EndpointStateService)
+ *
+ * WARNING: Requires a running EasySOA Registry on port 8080 (or at least a launched Nuxeo DM
+ * with the Nuxeo Studio project "EasySOA" deployed)